 Dual-credit programs allow students to earn high school and college credit simultaneously.
 Students can earn dual credit by completing college courses or by completing standardized exams.
 In some courses, both Advanced Placement (AP) classes and Cornerstone classes will be taught concurrently.

 Bellarmine is excited to provide an opportunity for students to register with Central Washington University for college credit through Central's Cornerstone Program (College in the High School).
 The course uses the CWU syllabus with Bellarmine's curriculum and is the same as the identified number course at the University.
-Thus, enrolled students become CWU students of record and can earn up to 15 college credits per semester, which is recorded on a on official CWU transcript that can be submitted for credit to any college of choice.
+Thus, enrolled students become CWU students of record and can earn up to 15 college credits per semester, which is recorded on an official CWU transcript that can be submitted for credit to any college of choice.

-Qualifying course include:
+Qualifying courses include: